mbari-org/mxm/docker/README.md

 # Launch

-- Some configuration to be given in a `config.json` file under directory indicated by environment variable `MXM_CONFIG_DIR`, by default `config/`.
+- Some configuration is to be given in a `config.json` file under directory indicated by environment variable `MXM_CONFIG_DIR`, by default `config/`.
-  The setting in the file are as follows:
+  The settings in `config.json` are as follows:

         {
           "graphqlUri": "/mxm-graphql",
           "learnMoreUrl": "https://docs.google.com/document/d/....",
           "googleApiKey": "..."
         }

     - `graphqlUri`:  Location of the GraphQL endpoint.
 The value above is OK for a typical docker based installation.
     - `learnMoreUrl`: Link to documentation.